ReactTraining/classic-react-workshop/Syllabus.md

+# Syllabus

+This document contains a list of subjects we cover in our React training workshops.
+The stuff near the top is generally part of our "React Fundamentals" workshop and the stuff further down we generally cover in "Advanced React" workshops.

 ## Eliminating Time

 Solutions are nonsense without understanding the problems they solve.
 We'll take a trip down memory lane to shine a light on the stuff that led to all the bugs we've written in the past to prime us to see clearly how React is going to help.